-We’ve all been in a situation where we’ve purchased a new product but realise when we open it, it’s either the wrong size, broken, or not what we wanted.
+We’ve all been in a situation where we’ve purchased a new product but realized when we open it.
+It’s either the wrong size, broken, or not what we wanted.
 Our first instinct is to call customer service.
 The wait time to get in touch with a representative is one hour.
 While most of us wait patiently, some of us may send out a tweet to the company.
 The company replies asking what the problem is without knowing that you’ve already been waiting on the phone for a representative.
-As your mid-typing your issue, someone picks up.
+As you are while typing your issue, someone picks up.

 Solid customer relationship is the heart of every successful business, regardless of the industry you’re engaged in.
 But sometimes it’s hard to give customers that one-on-one personal attention when you’re so busy trying to manage mountains of client data.
-It’s so necessary to have a database of your prospects, leads and customers so that you’re equipped with the ability to serve customers at the speed they expect while ensuring amazing customer service.
+It’s hence very necessary to have a database of your prospects, leads, and customers so that you stay equipped with the ability to serve customers at the speed they expect while ensuring amazing customer service.

-The real-time intelligence of CRM allows you to get actionable intel on who is visiting your website and what pages they are checking out.
-You can see what emails they are opening or clicking and what forms they have submitted.
-This feature allows you to answer the main questions: What is the customers’ NEED?
-Data can be compiled from a vast array of sources including website forms, sales calls, email campaigns, contact lists, social media, seminars and more.
+The real-time intelligence of CRM allows you to get access to information on who is visiting your website and what pages they check or how they navigate.
+You can see what emails they open or click and what forms they submit.
+This feature allows you to answer the main question: What does a customer NEED?
+Data can be collected from a vast range of sources such –

-Now you have a huge amount amount of data but how do you analyze and act upon it?
-How can you use this data to drive performance and increase ROI?
+Now you have a huge amount of customer data but how do you analyze and act upon it?
+How can you use this data to drive performance or improve ROI?
 CRM Systems allow you to slice, dice, and deep mine your data through a wide variety of resources.
 You can customize and create interactive dashboards and reports specific to your data needs.
-This allows you to track key performance indicators, measure customer satisfaction, identify new leads, monitor lead conversion, track website visits and much more.
+This helps to discover key performance indicators (KPI), measure customer satisfaction rate, identify new leads, track website visits, monitor lead conversion, and much more.
 By properly analyzing your data, you can gain better insight into your company and business.

-Awesome—you captured marketing leads, they’ve been converted into sales, and now you have customers!
-Customers expect timely and knowledgeable support whether its a question, a complaint or just an important email or call that needs to be dealt with.
-A CRM system will provide you with every detail of a customer—transactions, relationship, personal information etc. This will make the conversation with the customer go smoothly instead of transferring them from department to department looking for answers.
-In addition, a CRM system will automatically send reminders to staff about important appointments and emails, monitor complaints, track calls and other functions to follow up with the customer.
+Awesome—you captured marketing leads, and you converted them into a sales lead, and now they’re your customers!
+Customers expect timely and knowledgeable support whether it’s a question, a complaint or just an important email/call that needs to be dealt with.
+A CRM system will provide you with every detail of a customer transactions, relationship, personal information etc. This will make the conversation with the customer go smoothly instead of transferring them from department to department searching for answers.
+In addition, a CRM system will automatically send reminders to staff about important appointments and emails, monitor complaints, track calls, and other functions to follow up with the customer.
 Lower the risk of human error when it comes to remembering meetings and following up on issues.

-So remember, the next time you’re on the phone complaining about your product that’s defective—pray that company has a CRM system!
+Hence, the next time you’re on the phone complaining about your product that’s defective—pray that the company has a CRM system!